andrew/ultimate-awesome/README.md

 - [awesome-azure-databricks](https://github.com/tfayyaz/awesome-azure-databricks) - Awesome content all about Azure Databricks.
 - [awesome-agile-workshop](https://github.com/tunepolo/awesome-agile-workshop) - アジャイル開発・チームビルディングに役立つワークショップのまとめ.
 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
+- [awesome-sat-solvers](https://github.com/urbanophile/awesome-sat-solvers) - A curated collection of resources for the Boolean Satisfiability Problem (SAT).
 - [awesome-mpsoc](https://github.com/Vitorian/awesome-mpsoc) - Public resources available for Xilinx  MPSOC+ and SDSOC hardware.
 - [awesome-vector-database](https://github.com/xiaomingx/awesome-vector-database) - A curated list of resources, tools, tutorials, and libraries for exploring and utilizing vector databases.
 This repository aims to provide comprehensive insights into the use of vector databases for efficient data retrieval, similarity search, and machine learning applications. .
 - [metric-learning-papers](https://github.com/Xlgd/metric-learning-papers) - A collection of metric learning papers.